 Why do great women pick people who treat them poorly?
+Who do good women pick the wrong men?
 Smart, successful, loving individuals – who give 110% to a partner who in return, are only half-vested, part-time, or unavailable.

 Can you relate to being in relationships where you’re only fed breadcrumbs?
 You know, just enough so you never starve, but never enough to get you full.